tolympia/planner_prototype/README.md

 IMPORTANT:
 1. Delete `tokens/` directory if authenticating a new user.
 2. Replace calendarId.
 (Google Calendar web interface -> Settings)
-3. `gradle run --console=plain` to run.
+3. `gradle run --console=plain --args=[MODE]` to run, where MODE can be "delete", "ms", or "us".
 4. In `build.gradle`, update class name to runner class.